Skip to main content

 Once setup is complete, integrate the appropriate endpoints into your live workflows:

-• Transaction sync only: Integrate /v1/transactions into order completion flows
+• L1 (transaction sync only): Integrate /v1/transactions into order completion flows

 Common Integration Patterns